akka/akka/akka-docs/rst/java/cluster-usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

+You can subscribe to change notifications of the cluster membership by using ``Cluster.get(system).subscribe``.

+.. includecode:: ../../../akka-samples/akka-sample-cluster-java/src/main/java/sample/cluster/simple/SimpleClusterListener2.java#subscribe

-You can subscribe to change notifications of the cluster membership by using ``Cluster.get(system).subscribe(subscriber, to)``.
-A snapshot of the full state, ``akka.cluster.ClusterEvent.CurrentClusterState``, is sent to the subscriber as the first event, followed by events for incremental updates.
+A snapshot of the full state, ``akka.cluster.ClusterEvent.CurrentClusterState``, is sent to the subscriber as the first message, followed by events for incremental updates.

 Note that you may receive an empty ``CurrentClusterState``, containing no members, if you start the subscription before the initial join procedure has completed.
 This is expected behavior.
 When the node has been accepted in the cluster you will receive ``MemberUp`` for that node, and other nodes.

+If you find it inconvenient to handle the ``CurrentClusterState`` you can use ``ClusterEvent.initialStateAsEvents()`` as parameter to ``subscribe``.
+That means that instead of receiving ``CurrentClusterState`` as the first message you will receive the events corresponding to the current state to mimic what you would have seen if you were listening to the events when they occurred in the past.
+Note that those initial events only correspond to the current state and it is not the full history of all changes that actually has occurred in the cluster.

+.. includecode:: ../../../akka-samples/akka-sample-cluster-java/src/main/java/sample/cluster/simple/SimpleClusterListener.java#subscribe

 The events to track the life-cycle of members are: